ICOnator/ICOnator-cmd/Readme.md

 # Key Generation

 An important process for an ICO with ICOnator is to generate the Bitcoin and Ethereum public and private keys for investors to payin.
-Its important to mention that it is very important to keep the private keys secure, as they will be potentially worth millions.
+It's extremely important to keep the private keys secure, as they will potentially worth millions.
 For the previous ICOs we came up with the following best practice process.
-This process requires at least 2 people (Alice, Bob, Carol).
-Carol can be one or more person.
+This process requires at least 3 people (Alice, Bob, Carol).
+Carol can be one or more persons.

 ## Preparations
 * For the key generation, Alice needs to have git and go installed on their